Quintocer0s/hello-world/README.md

 hello-world
-This is just a simple introductory program to display the words 'hello world' onto the screen in the manner that is default to the language written in.
 ===========
 learning how to 'git-hub'

+This is an introductory program to learn how to use github.
+Its purpose is to display the words 'hello world' on the screen using the default manner of the language chosen.